snowplow/scala-maxmind-iplookups/README.md

 of these.

 ## Usage

+See [the scaladoc](https://snowplow.github.io/scala-maxmind-iplookups/0.7.2/) for the full API reference.

 Here is a simple usage example, performing just a geographic lookup and not the ISP, domain, or connection type lookups: